1840

 General Comments

-Despite its small mintage 1840 is a relatively common date in the Liberty Seated dollar series.
+Despite its small mintage, 1840 is a relatively common date in the Liberty Seated dollar series.
 Its mintage of 61,005 ranks 28th out of 47 dates.
 Prices are a little higher than other common dates due to the demand for first-year-of-issue coins.
-Examples are easy to locate in virtually any grade desired.
+Examples are easy to locate in virtually any desired grade.
 They only become rare in choice to gem BU, MS63 or better.
 Choice to gem coins will bring a significant premium over the common date price.

 The finest known business strike examples are MS64.
 PCGS has graded four such examples.
 NGC has graded one.
-Dropping down to MS63, the two services have graded a total of 19 examples.
-A total of 86 coins have been graded in all mint state grades.
-Several of these grading records are surely re-submissions.
-Business strike grading statistics are as of January, 2019.
+CACG has also graded one, probably one of the four noted above.
+Dropping down to MS63, PCGS and NGC have graded a total of 18 examples.
+A total of 88 coins have been graded in all mint state grades.
+As much as 25% of this total almost surely represents duplicate grading records, created by re-submissions.
+Business strike grading statistics are as of December, 2024.

 Mintage 61,005